German-Cobian/TV-Shows/README.md

 # TV-Shows

-This website displays TV shows that display the word "comedy in their title.
+This website displays TV shows that include the word "comedy in their title.
 The user can input "likes" as well as comments on the shows of his/her choice.

 ![Display all](/src/img/Display-all.png?raw=true "Display all shows")

-The comment button brings up a popup window with information regarding the show (title, network, genre, language, rating and a short description of the plot).
+The comment button brings up a popup window with information regarding the show (title, network, genre, language, rating and a short description of the plot), the comments posted by other users, as well as the form for the current user to input a comment.

 ![Comment pop-up](/src/img/Comment-pop-up.png?raw=true "Comment pop-up")

 The application makes API calls to the [TVMAZE API](https://www.tvmaze.com/api) retrieving information about the movies.
-Another API, [Involvement API](https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270), is responsible for saving likes and getting the number of likes, saving comments and getting a list of comments.
+Another API, [Involvement API](https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270), is responsible for saving likes and fetching the number of likes, saving comments and fetching a list of comments.
 All those functionalities are tied-up in a single codebase.

 ## Built With